praise2112/selenium-stealth/README.md

 As of now selenium-stealth
 - Only support Selenium Chrome/Chromium
 - Only works with selenium 4
-- Only works on the first tab open by the browser
+- Only works on the first tab opened by the browser

 After using selenium-stealth you can prevent almost all selenium detections.
 ***